What is Retained Profit? Formula, Advantages & Disadvantages

 • They are inexpensive/cheap (not free): The cost of capital of retained profits is the opportunity cost for the shareholders to leave profits in the business (like they could get a return by leaving it in the business).

-• Increase stock value: They are added to the corporate balance sheet that increases stockholder equity.
+• Increase stock value: They are added to the corporate balance sheet which increases stockholder equity.
 As a result, they increase the stock value.

 • Assure corporate stability: It boosts stock price momentum, attracts investors, and drives high stock prices.